 I started from Chandigarh with a fellow rider who decided to head back from Shimla and thus my ride turned solo.

 The ride took me through Shimla, Narkanda, Rampur, Sarahan on excellent roads carved on the sides of mountains until I reached Tapri, and that was when the going got tough, this was but a preface for the rest of my journey.
 First stop was Chitkul after crossing evergreen Sangla valley.

 Last Indian village before Tibet, and set at a tranquil location in the lap of mountains on both sides and by the banks of Baspa river; the last village where you can travel without a permit.
-I met a lot of travelers and got to bond with a few of them.
-A rider traveling solo all the way from Gujarat.
-Another traveler from Germany and his friend from USA.
+I met a lot of travellers and got to bond with a few of them.
+A rider travelling solo all the way from Gujarat.
+Another traveller from Germany and his friend from the USA.
 This is when my mind reminded me again why we travel, you meet people from different culture and perspective about life and stuff which is not the same in your monotonous city life.
 There you are, sharing and listening to the stories and experiences of life with a person you didn’t know a day before.

-Chitkul had amazing night sky, the kind that makes you ponder, do you exist just to do the obligatory 10-6 job?
+Chitkul had an amazing night sky, the kind that makes you ponder, do you exist just to do the obligatory 10-6 job?

 Next morning I said goodbye to my new friends, exchanged our contacts to stay in contact for any future travels and headed for Tabo monastery.

 Day 2: Chitkul- Nako – Tabo, Talking about Life and cosmos with an Israeli traveller on the roof of 1000 years old Monastery at midnight.